As long as we live, we will have questions, and to some of these questions we may discover answers.

 - ਮਾਣਸ ਕਾ ਫਲੁ ਘਟ ਮਹਿ ਸਾਸੁ ॥ ਸਾਸਿ ਗਇਐ ਕਾਇਆ ਢਲਿ ਪਾਇ ॥: Human is useful as long as this body is breathing.
 When the breath is gone, the body becomes dust. (sggs 1256).

-When we go within (or look inside), there is no time!
+When we go WITHIN (or look inside), there is no time!
 For example when sitting silently within, there is no time.
-Time is only when our mind look or wander outside.
+Time is only when our mind looks or wanders outside.
 In fact as far as the inner world is concerned, nothing ever changes.
 It remains the same.
-It does not age (the Gurmukh Lifestyle)!
+It does not age (State Of Bind: Gurmukh-Hood)!

 Thus life is in the inner world.
 It expresses itself in the outside.
-And in the inner world, time is irrelevant (the Gurmukh Lifestyle).
-In other words, the Gurmukh Lifestyle is in Timelessness.
-That’s why the Gurbani says a Gurmukh AGES NOT!!
+Time is irrelevant in the inner world.

 - ਸੋ ਜਨੁ ਸਾਚਾ ਜਿ ਹਉਮੈ ਮਾਰੈ ॥: That person is the true ‘Jan(u)’ (Gurmukh, Bhagat, Daas etc.) who kills his ego. (sggs 230).